 - Heat the pan with oil, add mustard, jeera, chili, curry leaves & hing.
 Let them splutter.

 - Add ginger garlic paste and saute quickly to remove the raw smell.
-Add garam masala and just sauté sometime.
 Add the cooked channa.

-- Add salt, turmeric and red chili powder.
+- Add garam masala, salt, turmeric and red chili powder.
 Mix well.
+Saute for a minute.
 Any left over water from the cooked chickpeas can be poured and evaporated.
-Adjust the consistency as desired.

 - Transfer to a serving bowl.